scopplestone/piclas-testing/docs/documentation/userguide/features-and-models/BC-particle-solver.md

 Using the cosine energy distribution, the angle distribution is according to $\cos$ in the normal direction and equally distributed in the tangential direction.
 Using the SEE model 13 (and the cosine energy distribution), the energy of all secondary emitted electrons is set to 2 eV.

-If a work function greater than zero is set, the impact energy is reduced by the work function before the energy distribution.
+If a work function greater than zero is set, the impact energy is reduced by the work function before the energy distribution per default.
 An example of the model usage is given in the regression test: `piclas/regressioncheck/NIG_DSMC/BC_SEE_Model_13/`.

 (sec:catalytic-surface)=
 ## Catalytic Surfaces